 Companies can effectively sell their products if their employees understand and endorse them.
 Thus, product training programs are designed to teach employees detailed features of a company’s products and services.
 It helps employees feel valued and enables them to participate in decision-making.
 Moreover, employees can also utilize product training to find areas for growth and design new strategies.

-Nearly every business requires a skilled sales department to generate leads and acquire customers.
+Every business requires a skilled sales department to generate leads and acquire customers.
 Hence, regular sales training becomes crucial for companies.
 It involves identifying the best prospects and adding them to the list of loyal customers.
 This training type is critical in business-to-business (B2B) and B2C businesses.
-It involves teaching skills such as storytelling, business acumen, active listening, and communication.
+It involves teaching storytelling, business acumen, active listening, and communication skills.

 Most industries, whether financial, manufacturing, or construction, face some kind of regulatory burden.
 Compliance or mandatory training is provided as a part of the employee onboarding process.
 It helps employees learn the regulatory and legal obligations that apply to the company.
 However, compliance training should also be done regularly to ensure that employees know all relevant legal and regulatory amendments.